chromium/chromium/docs/branch_sheriff.md

 The current branch sheriff is listed [here][rotation-home].
 The configuration and source of truth for the schedule lives [here][rotation-config].
 To swap, simply send a CL changing schedule at the bottom of the file.
+You can also use [Oncall Swapper](https://oncallswapper.corp.google.com/) to find the swap and submit the CL for you.

 [chromiumdash]: https://chromiumdash.appspot.com
 [chromiumdash-branches]: https://chromiumdash.appspot.com/branches